 In an independent adoption, the party or parties adopting the child usually have no direct biological ties to the child being adopted.
 In some situations, the birth parent(s) may personally meet and select the adoptive parent(s).
-In all cases where a child is available for adoption, the process begins by filing a Petition for Adoption in the county where the adoptive parents reside.
-A notice is then provided by the court to the Department of Social Services and an investigation is completed.
-A report by the Department of Social Services is then provided to the court, and the court determines whether or not the adoption is in the best interests of the child as well as whether the Petition will be granted.
-The prospective adoptive parents may also be required to have medical examinations performed by a physician.
+In all cases where a child is available for independent adoption, the process begins by filing a Petition for Adoption in the county where the adoptive parents reside.
+The court will give notice to the Department of Social Services who will complete an investigation.
+The Department of Social Services will create a report of their findings and provide it to the court.
+The court will then decide whether or not the adoption is in the best interests of the child and whether the Petition will be granted.
+The court may require the prospective adoptive parents to have medical examinations performed by a physician.

 In an independent adoption, the timeline for the adoption process will vary based on when the prospective adoptive parents have been chosen by birth parents.